15 Employee Turnover Statistics To Shape Your Retention

 • Over one-third of disengaged employees are actively applying for new jobs, compared to only 5% of engaged employees.

-• 90% of engaged employees intend on working at their organisation for the next year, compared to only 47% of disengaged employees.
+• 90% of engaged employees intend to work at their organisation for the next year, compared to only 47% of disengaged employees.

 Research by Quantum Workplace suggests that although engaged and disengaged employees are being recruited at similar levels, engaged employees have different turnover intentions and behaviours.

 With these statistics, shifting a focus on employee engagement can significantly support your retention strategy.
-Leaders, companies and HR need to listen to employees so the right changes can be made.
+Leaders, companies, and HR need to listen to employees to make the right changes.

-When it comes to improving a strategy, communication is key.
-Leaders need to be able to communicate with employees in an open and honest way and vice versa.
-When communication is strong and effective, employees are better able to relay their perceptions about employee engagement and experience.
+Communication is key to improving a strategy.
+Leaders need to be able to communicate openly and honestly with employees and vice versa.
+When communication is strong and effective, employees can better relay their perceptions about employee engagement and experience.

 What would people consider a good reason for leaving your organisation?